Skip to main content

 Accountability: findings

 Modern parliamentary democracy is a system of delegation: citizens delegate popular sovereignty to individual politicians and collective actors like political parties; ideally, these actors will then be held accountable by the electorate.
-Parliaments as intermediary institutions have an especially important role in this.
 Especially for African countries, the existence of clientelistic exchange is a dominant topic in the literature on parties and elections.
 Voters usually expect that representatives care for the material well-being of their communities.
 They also expect MPs to deliver individual goods like scholarships, jobs, or chop money, but also collective goods like hospitals, schools, or roads.
 Our findings confirm this.
 MPs also believe that voters expect development and private goods such as jobs or contracts.
 Only a minority of all MPs believe that voters want to be represented in parliament and visited regularly.
 Very few MPs think that voters want them to hold the executive accountable.
 We find almost no differences between the countries under comparison.
 This suggests that local processes in Africa are very similar across countries that are very different in regime type or colonial history.
 MPs are trapped between two different ideas of what it means to be a “good” representative.
 Staying in the capital city, doing parliamentary business, speaking on the floor, scrutinizing laws – the classical activities that are expected from them – are hardly visible to the voters in the countryside.
 Bridges, schools, hospitals, funeral costs, school fees – the clientelistic goods that MPs believe their constituents want – are more visible, but providing them is formally not the task of the MP but a matter of national development policies.
 As long as poverty levels remain high, voters will legitimately demand tangible benefits from politics so that electoral politics needs to be adapted to social realities.
-Interestingly, these dynamics exist in both Gabon and Benin, although the countries have different regime types.
-It needs to be seen whether this holds for other countries as well, or whether there will be systematic differences between different cases.
+There are no significant differencs between less and more democratic countries.